 Grits, gravy, and greens are menu staples, morning, noon and night.
 Anything else worth eating is also usually fried.
 Peaches, pecans, and peanuts are the foundation of many epic desserts too.

-It may be the 21st-Century, but “Yes, ma’am” and “No, sir” is not derisive retorts but words of respect to our elders.
+It may be the 21st-Century, however, “Yes, ma’am” and “No, sir” are not derisive retorts but words of respect to our elders.
 Boys and grown men instinctively grab the door for a woman or young lady.
 Now, that’s not saying Southern gals don’t have spunk.
 Lord, just rile a Southern girl and you’ll learn right quick they invented sass.
 They also know, you know, you likely deserved it.

-When someone approaches on a backroad, there will be a casual exchange of raised fingers atop their respective steering wheels.
+Of course, when someone approaches on a backroad, there will be a casual exchange of raised fingers atop their respective steering wheels.
 It’s an evolution of the tradition that declares in the South no one stays a stranger for long.
 Handshakes and howdies transform strangers into friends whether visiting or just passing through.
 What has changed is the inclusion of women in those customary exchanges.

 Last but not least, it’s downright hard to distinguish faith from football conversations.
 They both can offer the same fervor.
 In the South, the Lord’s Day is Sunday and everyone agrees that God graces every church, small or large, but Saturday, God sports our team colors, sits on our side of the field and favors our victories.